vegaprotocol/documentation/docs/tutorials/committing-liquidity.md

 :::info Read more
 [Building a bot tutorial](./building-a-bot/adding-a-liquidity-commitment.md): Basics on how to incorporate liquidity orders into an automated trading setup.

 [Rewards and penalties](../concepts/liquidity/rewards-penalties.md): LPs receive rewards (through fees paid by traders) when they meet the liquidity SLA.
-Fees are withheld, and they can be further penalised for not meeting their commitment.
+If the SLA is not met, fees are withheld and they may be further penalised for not meeting their commitment.
 :::

 ## Amending a liquidity commitment [WIP]